Yeteusz/Yeteusz/README.md

 - 👋 Hi, I’m @Yeteusz
-- 👀 I’m interested in programinng in javascript
+- 👀 I’m interested in programming in javascript
 - 🌱 I’m currently learning Secondary School (programmer)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me discord (yeeeti#0060)